Compare Trade School

 What is the job outlook for wind turbine technicians?

-The BLS projects 44% growth through 2032 - the fastest of any occupation - with 1,800 annual job openings.
-Expansion of wind energy capacity, both onshore and offshore, is driving exceptional demand for qualified technicians.
+The BLS projects exceptional growth for wind turbine technicians, one of the fastest-growing occupations.
+Expansion of wind energy capacity, both onshore and offshore, is driving strong demand for qualified technicians.
+See the job outlook section above for current projections.

 Can I become a wind turbine technician with no experience?